cyberhardt/aria2setup/README.md

 After installing the addon, I recommend making the following changes on the Options page:

-1 - Notifications when download start and when it is complete
+1 - Notifications when download starts and when it is complete

 2 - Enable Display Download Prompt and Download Override (you can ignore this if you'd like aria2 to download all the stuff to the same folder all the time)